 Entrance to Borough Market near London Bridge in London.
 Photo Credit: © London & Partners.

 Carnaby Street in Soho was made famous in the Swinging 60s and mentioned in the Austin Powers film (“Yeah Baby!”).
 It is situated behind Regents Street.
 It is a vibrant, colourful and exciting place to visit.
-A large street sign welcomes visitor to this shopping street.
+A large street sign welcomes visitors to this shopping street.
 Independent stores selling unique clothing styles attract shoppers who want to stand out.
-The Newburgh Quarter is known for its jewellery shops that offer unique handcrafted pieces of jewellery that have attracted celebrities such as Johnny Depp, Aerosmith, Kate Moss and Naomi Campbell.
+The Newburgh Quarter is known for its jewellery shops that offer unique handcrafted pieces of jewellery that have attracted celebrities such as Johnny Depp, Aerosmith, Kate Moss, and Naomi Campbell.
 Kingly Court is a food court that is very popular for eating and socialising or even just to take photos of the 3-tier courtyard.

 Carnaby Street in Soho area of London.
 Photo Credit: © London & Partners.

 4. Roof Top Views